Healthdirect Free Australian health advice you can count on.

 • how what you feel has affected your life

 Talking about your mental health can be hard.
-You can take a family member or close friend along for support.
-They can also help explain your situation to the doctor, and they can help remember the discussions you had.
+You might want to take a family member or close friend along for support.

 What questions will my doctor ask me?